TomasHubelbauer/svg-3d/readme.md

 SMIL and CSS animators and use the CSS animator in the readme, which I already know works, because I've used in [`svg-screencast`](https://github.com/tomashubelbauer/svg-screencast).

+Also see if this is true only for the readme or any MarkDown preview.

+### Consider adding a tabbed UI with dynamic and static tabs

+Dynamic would host the SVG whose DOM gets updated using `requestAnimationFrame` and static would host the SVG with baked animation which only gets updated when the animation parameters change.

 ### Implement SVG CSS animation too and compare the sizes of the two generators